sjbylo/lab-ocp4/workshop/content/exercises/20-create-an-app.md

 into the 'Image Name' text box and click on the magnifying class icon at the side.
 This will trigger a query from Docker hub to pull down the image information.

 Click on 'Create' button to deploy the container image on OpenShift.
-Behind the scenes, Openshift will pull down the image, create the necessary Openshift objects (services, deploymentConfig) and deploy the image.
+Behind the scenes, OpenShift will pull down the image, create the necessary OpenShift objects (services, deploymentConfig) and deploy the image.

 ![project](images/deploy-img-a.png)

-You will be lead to a page showing the status of the deployment.
+You will be lead to the Topology view showing your application.

 ![project](images/deploy-img-b.png)

-Click on the deploymentConfig Object to open up a side menu for more information
+Click on the application donut to open up a side menu with more information.

 ![project](images/deploy-img-b1.png)

-Next, click on ```Networking -> Routes``` on the left hand menu.
+Next, click on ```Networking -> Routes``` on the left-hand menu.
 You will create a route to allow external access to the containerized application you have deployed.

 Fill up the mandatory values on the ```Create Route``` page according to the screen-shot.